digipost/set-revision/README.md

 # Set Revision javascript action

-This action takes in a github_ref value, and returns the desired Maven REVISION property according to our specification at Digipost.
-The specification, in short, is:
+This action uses the github reference of the caller context, and returns the desired Maven Revision property according to our specification.
+This property is also exported in the Github Environment as `REVISION`.
+Our specification, in short, is as follows:
 - Tags remain unchained
 - Default branches are renamed to `latest`
 - Non-default branches are appended with a `-SNAPSHOT` suffix